DanB91/dcpu/dcpu-unit/README.md

 instruction.
 It is this last instruction which denotes the end of a single unit.
 We can have arbitrarily many units in a single test file.

-It should be noted that each unit is considered a single, full program.
-When a new test starts (`test` has just been executed), all state information in the CPU is reset to its defaults.
-This includes registers and memory.
-This ensures consistent behaviour.

 When the `test` instruction is fired, the CPU performs the following steps:

 * Fetch the current register states.